spress/spress-import/README.md

 * `--dry-run`: This option displays the items imported without actually modifying your site.
 * `--post-layout`: Layout applied to posts. e.g: `--post-layout=post`.
 * `--fetch-images`: Fetch images used in the Wordpress blog.
-* `--not-replace-urls`: Avoids to replace Wordpress URLs in pages and posts by local Spress URLs.
+* `--not-replace-urls`: Avoids to replace Wordpress URLs in posts by local Spress URLs.
 * `--assets-dir`: Relative folder to `src` directory. `content/assets` by default.

 ### Item's attributes